What are the words that come to mind when you think about VDI? By VDI, we mean virtual desktops deployed in on-premises data centers:

 You can take a variety of approaches to deploy your desktops and apps in the cloud.
 For example, you could just move your existing on-premises deployment architecture to the cloud, but you really haven’t changed much other than the need to buy infrastructure.
 You dialed back “expensive” – sort of.
 Implementation, ongoing management, and upgrades continue to be complex, (and time-consuming, which = expensive), and your users are still experiencing slow performance.
 We hear it all the time.

 Why would you choose that?
 Next!
-Here’s the Desktop Cloud difference: When you choose the right cloud-native architecture for deploying your virtual desktops in a public cloud, that’s when something magical happens:
+Here’s the Workspot Cloud PC difference: When you choose the right cloud-native architecture for deploying your virtual desktops in a public cloud, that’s when something magical happens:

 - Simple deployments